NiveSJ/NiveSJ/README.md

-- 🔭 I’m Nivethitha VJ.
-I hold bachelors in Computer Science and Engineering with grade 8.4/10.
+-  I’m Nivethitha VJ.
+I hold Bachelors in Computer Science and Engineering with grade 8.4/10.
 -  I have great passion towards System Engineering.
 -  I have total experience of 3.5 years as Software Engineer.